U.S., Korean navies hold bilateral exercise ahead of 70-year milestone

 |0

-This work, U.S., Korean navies hold bilateral exercise ahead of 70-year milestone, by LCDR Seth Koenig, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S., Korean navies hold bilateral exercise ahead of 70-year milestone [Image 11 of 11], by PO2 RuKiyah Mack, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT